metablaster/WindowsFirewallRuleset/README.md

 are in scripts, so you can use editor tools such as CTRL + F or regex to perform bulk operations on your rules, doing this in Windows firewall GUI is beyond all pain.

-5. Default outbound is "block" unless there is a rule to explicitly allow traffic, in default Windows firewall this is not possible unless you have rules for every possible program/service, thanks to this collection of rules setting default outbound to block requires very little additional work.
+5. Default outbound is "block" unless there is a rule to explicitly allow network traffic, in default Windows firewall this is not possible unless you have rules for every possible program/service, thanks to this collection of rules setting default outbound to block requires very little additional work.